Tarun Tejpal rape case: Bombay HC issues notice on Goa government’s appeal against acquittal

 The case has its origins in November 2013, when a company owned by Tejpal and some others organised an event in Goa called THINK fest, featuring discussions with leading figures.
 The 2013 edition was of particular interest as Hollywood actor Robert De Niro was a guest.

 The complainant was then a journalist at Tehelka and had been given the task of taking care of De Niro and his daughter.
 The complainant alleged that Tejpal, who was then the magazine’s editor-in-chief, assaulted her twice during the festival.
 Both times, the assault occurred inside elevators.
-The first assault took place on November 7 and the second the following day.
+The first assault took place on November 7 and the second on the following day.

 The woman did not immediately complain to Tehelka’s management, but had on November 18, 2013, sent a detailed account of the incidents to Managing Director Shoma Chaudhary.